Calamondin Limes

 Seasons/Availability

-Paku Pakis is available in early spring.
+Paku Pakis is available year-round.

 Current Facts